cryptiklemur/view-model-bundle/README.md

 view-model-bundle
 =================

-Bundle to add MVCVM capabilities to Symfony2
+Bundle to add View Model capabilities to Symfony2

 ## Requirements